“Build of the Month” Series 2025 Archive

 I hope you enjoyed last months BOTM WW-II Mini-Series 5th Edition on the Supermarine Spitfire model.
 If you have an RC model that you would like to see featured in this section or feel others may find interesting, please let me know and I will make every attempt to find scratch build plans, photos, and maybe even a published build article, which will then post in a future edition.
 Just send me an email @: Build of the Month.

 Ok, now lets see what I have for the month of March 2025.
 Continuing with the “BOTM WW-II Mini-Series,” for the 6th Edition we will look at a fighter that served in Europe, the Mediterranean, and the Pacific.
 Lets find a fighter that is a twin-engined, multi role combat aircraft, and unusual in that its airframe is constructed mostly of wood.
-So given these requirements, this 6th Edition of my BOTM WW-II Mini-Series features the De Havilland DH 98 Mosquito, a fighter manufactured by Great Britain.
+Given these requirements, this 6th Edition of my BOTM WW-II Mini-Series features the De Havilland DH 98 Mosquito, a fighter manufactured by Great Britain.

 Marpic1 Marpic2 Marpic3